-- A. Tosses are allowed up to a total of 4 tossing bases.
-One base must be behind the top person during the toss and may assist the top person into the toss. - B. Tosses must be performed with all bases having their feet on the performing surface and must land in a cradle position.
-Top person must be caught in a cradle position by at least 3 original bases one of which is positioned at the head and shoulder area of the top person.
+A. Tosses are allowed up to a total of 4 tossing bases.
+One base (1) must be behind the top person during the toss and may assist the top person into the toss.

+B. Tosses must be performed with all bases having their feet on the performing surface and must land in a cradle position.
+Top person must be caught in a cradle position by at least three (3) original bases, one of which is positioned at the head and shoulder area of the top person.
 Bases must remain stationary during the toss.

-Example: no intentional traveling tosses. - C. Flipping inverted or traveling tosses are not allowed. - D. No stunt, pyramid, individual, or, prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props. - E. Up to 1 trick allowed during a toss.
-Twisting tosses may not exceed 1 twisting rotation.
+C. Flipping, inverted or traveling tosses are not allowed.

+D. No stunt, pyramid, individual, or, prop may move over or under a toss, and a toss may not be thrown over, under, or through stunts, pyramids, individuals, or props.

+E. Up to 1 trick allowed during a toss.
+Twisting tosses may not exceed 1 1/4 twisting rotation.